Luo Qianqian

-Luo Qianqian (罗茜茜）is a Chinese woman who lived in the US now and spoke out in 2017 to denounce the sexual harassment her previous professor Chen Xiaowu（陈小武）in Beihang University has done to her 13 years ago.
-She has gained great attention on the internet and many people support her to fight the injustice in the university.
-She also encourages other victims of sexual harassment in China to speak of their experience and use the hashtag #我也是 (woyeshi) which means "me too" in English.
+Luo Qianqian (罗茜茜) is a Chinese woman, currently residing in the United States.
+In 2017, she revealed that she has been sexually harassed by her previous professor, Chen Xiaowu (陈小武) in Beihang University, as a phd student, 13 years ago.
+Her case received significant media attention.
+She advocated for other victims of sexual harassment in China to speak about their experiences and use the hashtag #我也是 (woyeshi), meaning "me too".

 Sexual harassment by Chen Xiaowu

-Luo Qianqian (罗茜茜) was a Ph.D. student studying at Beihang University at the end of 2004.
-Her professor Chen Xiaowu (陈小武) sexually harassed her in his sister's vacant apartment.
-Chen locked the door of the apartment and started to harass Luo.
-Luo cried that she was a virgin.
-Then Chen stops it and demands her not to tell anyone what has happened that day.
-Chen also told her that he was only testing her moral standard, yet Luo was frightened by this incident.
+Qianqian was a Ph.D. student at Beihang University at the end of 2004.
+Her professor, Chen Xiaowu (陈小武), sexually harassed her in his sister's vacant apartment.
+Luo cried, saying that she was a virgin.
+Then, Chen stopped his actions and demanded that she will refrain from disclosing the occurrence.
+Chen also told her that he was only testing her moral standard.
+Luo was frightened by this incident.